iltimasd/andmatebot-test/README.md

 # Thats Mate

-Find the bot at @thatsmate ( https://twitter.com/thatsmate )
+###Find the bot at @thatsmate ( https://twitter.com/thatsmate )

-Plays a game until checkmate achieved.
-Tweets unicode art of the board=
+the thatsmate bot plays a game of chess until checkmate achieved, it then tweets the unicode art of that board.

-update 1

-Added main program "checkmater.py"
-  Currently out puts final board of a played game ending in a checkmate into a tweet.

-update 2

-added feature. logs FENs of tweet